9. The First World War

 He did create a centralized state whereas there could have been other possibilities.
 There could have been a stronger confederation of the German states, such that they agreed to go to each other’s defense in the case of attack by some other power like France or Russia.
 That would have preserved peace in Central Europe, but it would have made it very difficult for Germany to engage in an aggressive policy.

-There’s an interesting book on the American Civil War, consisting of Civil War writings, edited and collected and by famous American literary critic Edmund Wilson, called Patriotic Gore.
+There’s an interesting book on the American Civil War, consisting of Civil War writings, edited and collected by famous American literary critic Edmund Wilson, called Patriotic Gore.
 It’s interesting because of its introduction by Wilson, and Wilson here very perceptively compares Bismarck to Abraham Lincoln, as the creators of powerful modern centralized states..6 Lincoln does this in America by crushing the South, and Bismarck by uniting all of the Germans into one state.
 Once Germany was united, though, Bismarck remained Chancellor or Prime Minister of the German Empire for another 20 years.
 So, the story doesn’t end with unification of Germany.
 Bismarck, however, was mainly concerned with preserving a general European peace.
 His idea was “we’ve just become, for the first time, a united Germany.
 We have to learn to have all the different parts of Germany—what the Germans thought of as tribes, Bavarians, Saxons and so on—welded together over time.”
 This does take time, so that if a general war broke out, this could disturb this fragile recently acquired German unity.
 So, Bismarck tried in every way possible—through a series of defensive alliances—to preserve the peace.
 They were defensive alliances, that is, they oblige both sides to remain neutral in case one of the other partners was attacked, and did not oblige them to enter into any kind of aggressive alliance with Germany.
 The first one was between Germany and Austria-Hungary.

 Let me tell you something about Austria-Hungary since Austria-Hungary is going to be the immediate scene and cause of the First World War.
 It had been the Austrian Empire, up until the time of 1866 when Austria lost the war to Prussia.
 Then in 1867, the Austrians being kicked out of Germany, as it had been kicked out of Italy by the Italians, thought that they had to somehow accommodate what they saw to be the major nationality aside from Germans in the empire.
-The great characteristic of Austria-Hungary and one reason many people have a strong sentimental attachment to it—as I do, for instance—is that it was a collection of different nationalities.
+The great characteristic of Austria-Hungary, and one reason many people have a strong sentimental attachment to it—as I do, for instance—is that it was a collection of different nationalities.

 Here’s an example: when the last person to sit on the throne of Austria-Hungary, the Empress Zita, died a few years ago, there was a great state funeral for her in Vienna.
 A pure-black hearse-type coach was driven by six black stallions and brought her body to the Great Cathedral at St. Stephen’s.
 This was a prelude to being buried in the Capuchin abbey, in downtown Vienna.